View Rivian R1T / R1S Running Board & Rock Slider Customer Photo Gallery HERE

 8b - Lift slider frame up to the chassis, slotted brackets should all align to seven loosened bolts from previous steps and push slider inward to the vehicle.
 Slider will hang in place by the seven loosened bolts.WARNING: SLIDER IS NOT SECURE AT THIS POINT.
 TAKE CAUTION TO NOT MOVE IT IN A WAY THAT WOULD LET IT DROP

-9 - Insert TP55 body bolts and hand tighten (do not torque these down yet) for positionsRED 3, 4, 6, 7, 8, 9 and 10 (as soon as first body bolt is tightened up in this sequence the slider cannot fall down.
+9 - Insert TP55 body bolts and hand tighten (do not torque these down yet) for positionsRED 3, 4, 6, 7, 8, 9 and 10 for Gen 1 vehicles and positions 3, 5, 8, 9, 10, 11, and 12 for Gen 2 vehicles (as soon as first body bolt is tightened up in this sequence the slider cannot fall down).

 **The slider is now secure from falling down from chassis**